 Big Beef Hybrid Tomato Seeds

-• Package contains approximately 20 Big Beef Hybrid Tomato Seeds.
+- Package contains 10 Big Beef Hybrid Tomato Seeds.

 Tomatoes are definitely one of the most popular plants for the vegetable garden.
 Tomato plants love the warm weather and need plenty of sun, and the fruits of the plant are a favorite of gardeners everywhere during summer months.
 Whether you like huge tomatoes for slicing or small ones for bite-sized morsels, there is a tomato variety to suit your tastes.
 There is nothing quite like a vine-ripened, home-grown tomato fresh from your garden!

 Plant tomatoes in full sun, in well-prepared soil.
 Tomatoes prefer a soil pH between 6.0 and 6.5.
 Even watering helps prevent common tomato problems like blossom-end rot and splitting.
 Water the tomato at the base of the plant, leaving leaves dry if possible.